NoaBar/noabar.github.io/index.md

 City Tour
 =========
-Jerusalem is my home town.
+Jerusalem is my home town, and there is always something new to learn or find in this amazing city.
-Using few fragments and one menu I tried to build a simple app for the use of tourists, new students, young and senior residents
+Using a few fragments and one menu I built a simple app for the use of tourists, new students, young and senior residents.

-because there is always something new to learn or find in this amazing city.
+The app allows the users to navigate to the selected attraction using Google Maps.

 [Click here for more images](CityTourGallery)